codeship/documentation/_general/integrations/appranix.md

 ## Appranix Operations

-A recent DevOps survey by Quali found the following results:
+A recent DevOps [survey](http://www.prnewswire.com/news-releases/qualis-survey-offers-insights-about-it-challenges-in-cloud-and-devops-300423438.html) found the following results:
 - 54% of respondents indicated they had no access to self-service infrastructure which means they had to wait for a long time for someone to provision their resources.
 - Over 59% of respondents said it takes up to a month or more to deliver infrastructure, this slows application delivery.
 - Many repondents feel that some applications are very complex for cloud.